 Participants may borrow from their fund accounts up to the lesser of \$50,000 or 50 percent of their vested balance.
-Loan terms range from one to five years but may be longer for the purchase of a primary residence.
+Loan terms range from one to five years but may be longer where loan proceeds are used for the purchase of a primary residence.
 The loans are secured by the balance in the participant's vested account and bear interest at a rate commensurate with local prevailing rates as determined by the plan administrator.
-Interest rates ranged from 4.25% to 6.50% as of December 31, 2019.
+Interest rates ranged from 4.25% to 6.50% as of December 31, 2020.
 Principal and interest are paid through payroll deductions.